-When it comes to making investments, such as investing in options, with a Self-Directed IRA LLC, the IRS generally does not tell you what you can invest in, only what you cannot invest in.
-The types of investments that are not permitted to be made using retirement funds is outlined in Internal Revenue Code Section 408 and 4975.
+When it comes to investing in options, with a Self-Directed IRA LLC, the IRS generally does not tell you what you can invest in, only what you cannot invest in.
 These rules are generally known as the “Prohibited Transaction” rules.

-When it comes to investing in options with a Self-Directed IRA LLC, the question then becomes whether the investment would trigger the UBTI rules.
-An option is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset at a specific price on or before a certain date.
+When it comes to investing in options with a Self-Directed IRA LLC, the question then becomes whether it will trigger the UBTI rules.
+An option is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset.
+This is occurs at a specific price on or before a certain date.
 An option, just like a stock or bond, is a security.
-It is also a binding contract with strictly defined terms and properties.
+It is a binding contract that strictly defines terms and properties.

-According to the IRS , any gain from the lapse or termination of options to buy or sell securities is excluded from unrelated business taxable income.
-Note – the exclusion is not available if the organization is engaged in the trade or business of writing options or the options are held by the organization as inventory or for sale to customers in the ordinary course of a trade or business.
-Hence, if option trading is not being done as an active trade or business, then using a Self-Directed IRA LLC for investing in options would not trigger the UBTI tax rules.
+Exclusions include gains from the lapse or termination of options to buy or sell securities from irrelevant business taxable income.
+However, the exclusion is not available if the organization currently engages in the business/trade of writing options.
+It is also not available if the options are held by the organization as inventory or for sale to customers in the course of a trade or business.
+So, if option trading is not operating as an active trade or business, then a Self-Directed IRA LLC for investing in options should not trigger the UBTI tax rules.